-calcPartitions Calculates the distribution of overlaps between query and arbitrary genomic partitions
+calcPartitions Calculates the distribution of overlaps between query and an genomic partitions bitrary -- ---------

 Takes a GRanges object, then assigns each element to a partition from the provided partitionList, and then tallies the number of regions assigned to each partition.
 A typical example of partitions is promoter, exon, intron, etc; this function will yield the number of each for a query GRanges object There will be a priority order to these, to account for regions that may overlap multiple genomic partitions.